SuperMalc/AutoCipher/README.md

 You may lose all files on your computer.
-I am not responsible for improper use of this program.
-Use it at your risk.
+I am not responsible for improper use of this program. <br>Use it at your risk.